Narodni-repozitar/developer-docs/docs/technology/invenio/nrp-toolchain/create-project.md

 * `release`: Use the current release.
 This is the default option
 * `maintrunk`: Use the maintrunk version of the respective cookiecutter
 * `<local_path>`: Use the cookiecutter version installed locally on that path

+### Invenio-cli version

+Invenio-cli version is pinned inside the installer.
+In cases when the locked version is old and a new one works, use `INVENIO_CLI_VERSION=1.0.xx` environment variable.
+Currently the version is pinned to 1.0.16 due to rdm-related bug (#343).